aoxborrow/fvang/README.md

 ### Flask-Vagrant-Ansible-Nginx-Gunicorn *Starter Pack*

 #### Description
-This is a starter pack for quickly developing a new Flask project locally with Vagrant, which is then easily deployed into production via EC2/DigitalOcean/etc. It is based on a stock Ubuntu 14.04 base image, and uses Ansible to install and configure the basic services you'll need:
+This is a starter pack for quickly developing a new Flask project locally with Vagrant, which is then easily deployed onto production.
+It is based on a stock Ubuntu 14.04 base image, and uses Ansible to install and configure the basic services you'll need:
  - A Python virtualenv to house your Flask application and its dependencies
  - Gunicorn to serve your Flask application
  - NGINX to serve static files and proxy to Gunicorn